immanuel-23/immanuel-23/README.md

 - 👋 Hi, I’m @immanuel-23
-- 👀 Skill :Core Java
+- 👀 Skill :Core Java,Junit,Design Patterns, Solid Principles

 <!---
 immanuel-23/immanuel-23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.